super-turbo-society/turbo-demos/platformer/README.md

     }
 }
 ```
+The logic for the proportional jump is to add a minimum jump force when you first press the jump button, and then keep adding more force as you hold it down, until you reach a maximum amount.
 Save your file and try tapping the jump button lightly.
 You should see a much smaller jump, compared to if you hold it down.

+The logic for coyote time is to isolate the moment the player first runs off a ledge (but without jumping), which we do in the collision check.
+Once we have that moment, we set coyote time to the maximum value, and then subtract 1 each subsequent frame.
+As long as coyote time is positive, the player will still have the chance to jump, even though they aren't touching the ground in that frame.

-Coyote time can be a little harder to test.
+It can be a little harder to test.
 If you are having trouble seeing it, try changing the const value for PLAYER_COYOTE_TIMER_DUR to something higher.
 That should make it easier to see it in action.

 ### Conclusion and Next Steps
 You can use this as the base for making a full fledged turbo platformer game, but where you go next is up to you!
 Here are a few ideas: